 This list has been compiled by HFA members to facilitate donations and volunteer support of local organizations.
 To add a resource to this list, please contact firstname.lastname@example.org

 Suits For Success (formerly known as Dress for Success)

 Benefits men and women entering the workforce after unemployment and welfare.

 Needs/Accepts: Interview- and work-appropriate men and women’s clothing in excellent condition (no obvious tears, stains, missing buttons or broken zippers), dry-cleaned or laundered as appropriate, on hangers.
 New and nearly new shoes, scarves, purses, belts, jewelry, new nylons and unused cosmetics are also accepted.
-How to donate: You may drop off donations from 9 am to 2 pm Monday through Friday.
+How to donate: You may drop off donations from 9 am to 3 pm Tuesday & Thursday from 11 a.m.-3 p.m.
 All sizes appreciated.
-Larger sizes in especially needed.
+Larger sizes are especially needed.